-In the little town, Freefall, on the edge of the Navajo reservation, laughter comes in handy.
+In the little town, Freefall, on the edge of the reservation, laughter comes in handy.

 Every Sunday mom and dad took me to my great grandparents house.
-Understand, I was an only child and I loved being in a house filled with relatives.
+Understand, I was an only child until I was 10 years-old and I loved being in a house filled with relatives.
 It meant cousins to play with.
 The uncles talked politics shouting out their rock bottom opinions, while the Aunties gossiped and the kids played together like a pack of wild pups.

 Since Great Grandma and Grandpa and dad and I, and all of the aunties and uncles and cousins, were all Indians, I thought it was rather funny that the black and white movies on television showed Indians sitting on horses at the rise of a hill, with their faces painted and living in tipis.
 All of the Indians we knew drove cars and lived in houses, like we did.

 A sweetness of cinnamon and steaming apples brought the uncles into the kitchen.
 “Grandma’s making apple pie.”
 Somebody said.
 I’d never tasted apple pie, but felt positive it would be the best dessert ever.